-If your server supposes to handle cross-origin requests, you need to install and configure the CORS Ktor plugin.
+If your server is supposed to handle cross-origin requests, you need to install and configure the CORS Ktor plugin.
 This plugin allows you to configure allowed hosts, HTTP methods, headers set by the client, and so on.

 CORS, you need to include the

 CORS plugin to the application, pass it to the